Q: Who teaches lessons?

 Q: Is there a cost for lessons?

 A: CWRU pays CIM for teaching lessons to all of our music majors.
-This includes lessons beyond the requirement for the various concentrations, and also secondary lessons where applicable.
-All non-music majors, including music minors, pay an “Applied Music Fee,” which is added to the term bill each semester.
+This includes lessons beyond the requirement for the various concentrations and also secondary lessons where applicable.
+Music minors/non-majors can also take lessons for a fee and should review the information here.
+The applied music fee is added to the term bill each semester.

 Q: Do ensembles require an audition?

-Q: Are there any music theater opportunities at CWRU?
+Q: Are there any musical theater opportunities at CWRU?

 Q: Is there storage for instruments?

 A: Any student who performs in an instrumental ensemble is eligible to sign out a locker in Denison Hall for the purpose of storing their instrument.
-Sign out information is provided to students during auditions.
+Information is provided to students during auditions and on the General Ensemble page.

 Q: Does CWRU Music rent or loan instruments to students?

 A: Students that participate in our large ensembles, such as marching band, wind band, orchestra or jazz ensembles may borrow instruments from the department with the approval of an ensemble director.
-Participation in a large ensemble is required to borrow an instrument each semester.
+Instrument loans are done by semester and with approval of the faculty member whose ensemble the student will be playing that instrument for.
+To request to rent out an instrument, you may fill out the Instrument Loan Request form, or email Summer Canter.

 Q: Where do students do individual practice?